No. 37 Explore the wonders of a rock pool

-You can go rock pooling at any time of the year, but the best time is late spring to early autumn as this is when the weather is at its kindest.
-Our seas tend to be at their warmest in September and coldest in March.
+You can go rock-pooling at any time of the year, but the best time to go is from late spring to early autumn, as this is when the weather is at its kindest.
+The UK seas tend to be at their warmest in September and coldest in March.

 It’s best to go rock pooling on a day when it’s dry and calm.
 This will keep the surface of a rock pool still, so it’s easier to see what’s below the water.

 Take your adventures down towards the sea shore.
 The rock pools closest to the water will be alive with creatures, like fish, crabs and interesting plant life.

 Peer closely into the water.
 You might find your own reflection looking back at first, so you’ll have to crouch down close and stay still for a little while.
 Can you see anything darting about near the top?
 Or is there something moving very slowly right at the bottom?
 How many different colours can you spot?